randombits-dev/randombits/src/content/articles/javascript-interviews.md

 **A full-stack developer.**
 Yes, seriously.
 Full-stack developers tend to have a much better understanding of core programming concepts like data structures, design patterns, database performance, etc. They also have an easier time understanding complex enterprise applications, and can jump into a new system or tech stack a lot faster.

-**Someone who has solid understanding of typescript/javascript, the browser, and HTTP concepts.**
+**Someone who has solid understanding of typescript, the browser, and HTTP concepts.**
 Don't prioritize finding a candidate that has experience with the framework and libraries you use (i.e. react, tailwind).
 Prioritize finding a candidate that knows how the basics work, and has experience with many different technologies.
 A good developer will be able to pick up new frameworks and libraries relatively quick.

 ## Technical "conversations"